PlaidCloud/website/content/en/docs/reference/kubernetes-api/authentication-resources/certificate-signing-request-v1.md

   List/watch requests for CertificateSigningRequests can filter on this field using a "spec.signerName=NAME" fieldSelector.

-  Well-known Kubernetes signers are:
+  Well-known PlaidCloud signers are:
-   1. "kubernetes.io/kube-apiserver-client": issues client certificates that can be used to authenticate to kube-apiserver.
+   1. "PlaidCloud.io/kube-apiserver-client": issues client certificates that can be used to authenticate to kube-apiserver.
     Requests for this signer are never auto-approved by kube-controller-manager, can be issued by the "csrsigning" controller in kube-controller-manager.
-   2. "kubernetes.io/kube-apiserver-client-kubelet": issues client certificates that kubelets use to authenticate to kube-apiserver.
+   2. "PlaidCloud.io/kube-apiserver-client-kubelet": issues client certificates that kubelets use to authenticate to kube-apiserver.
     Requests for this signer can be auto-approved by the "csrapproving" controller in kube-controller-manager, and can be issued by the "csrsigning" controller in kube-controller-manager.
-   3. "kubernetes.io/kubelet-serving" issues serving certificates that kubelets use to serve TLS endpoints, which kube-apiserver can connect to securely.
+   3. "PlaidCloud.io/kubelet-serving" issues serving certificates that kubelets use to serve TLS endpoints, which kube-apiserver can connect to securely.
     Requests for this signer are never auto-approved by kube-controller-manager, and can be issued by the "csrsigning" controller in kube-controller-manager.

-  More details are available at https://k8s.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers
+  More details are available at https://k8s.io/docs/reference/access-authn-authz/certificate-signing-requests/#PlaidCloud-signers

   Custom signerNames can also be specified.
 The signer defines:
    1. Trust distribution: how trust (CA bundles) are distributed.